No Act Of Terror Can Deter Nation From Moving Ahead: Imran Khan - UrduPoint

 He said the Pakistan army excelled in its professionalism and helped in ridding Pakistan of terrorism.

-The prime minister said, he was shocked to hear about the terrorist attacks in Balochistan and wanted to stand along with his troops who were waging a jehad against the terrorists.
+The prime minister said, he was shocked to hear about the terrorist attacks in Balochistan and wanted to stand along with his troops who were waging a jihad against the terrorists.

 "Not only me, but the whole nation stands with our jawans."
 The prime minister said that he especially came to Naushki to express solidarity on behalf of the countrymen with the armed forces of the country.